Is Turkish Hard to Learn? Why Turkish Is Easier Than You Think

-This post is about my summer spent in Istanbul some summary points of the Turkish language for you!
+I’ll answer the question with this post about my summer spent in Istanbul.
+How?
+I’ll simply list some summary points of the Turkish language for you!

 As always, my stance is to stand by the certainty that there is no such thing as a hard language, once you have the right learning approach and attitude.